 The holiday baking has begun.
 It kicked off last week with the Chocolate-Dipped Hazelnut Shortbread, baked gingerbread men earlier this week, and now we have the seven-layer cookies.
 These are on Michael's list of desired Christmas cookies every year, and they are gooey and good and insanely easy.
 They are also a great cookie for making with little kids.
 My two oldest boys, ages 4 and 2, had a great time helping pat down the graham cracker crust and pouring on the coconut, marshmallows, nuts, and chips.

 The recipe is very versatile, and you can choose any kind of chopped nuts and chocolate or other flavored chips.
 This batch has sliced almonds, milk chocolate chips, and peanut butter chips.
 Check out the Variations list below for some interesting combinations.

-Many versions of this recipe call for 1-1/2 cups of graham cracker crumbs, but I use 2 cups to make the bottom layer a bit more substantial (and a bit less greasy).
+Many versions of this recipe call for 1-½ cups of graham cracker crumbs, but I use 2 cups to make the bottom layer a bit more substantial (and a bit less greasy).
 I have also started using gluten-free graham cracker crumbs.